harness-community/harness-community.github.io/website/blog/2022-11-03-aws-infra-for-delegate/aws-infra-for-delegate.md

 - **Memory:** 12GB RAM and 6GB Disk Space.
 8GB RAM is for the Delegate.
 The remaining memory is for Kubernetes and containers.
 - **Networking:** Outbound HTTPS for the Harness connection, and to connect to any container image repo.
 Allow TCP port 22 for SSH.

-For creating a cluster follow the steps mentioned in the [documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html), also you can take help of the demo in the video below.
+For creating a cluster follow the steps mentioned in the [documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html), also you can take the help of the demo in the video below.

 <div className="iframe-wrapper">
 <iframe